riccvargiu-eng/eldrngbsses/README.md

 ### 📒 Description

 This project is a list of Elden Ring bosses, created using the open-source API from Elden Ring Fan API The website displays each boss in a card format with details such as name, location, description, health points, drops, and image.
-Users can navigate through multiple pages of bosses using Previous and Next buttons (Feature under construction).
+Users can navigate through multiple pages of bosses using Previous and Next buttons (Features under construction).

 ### 📂 Project Structure